alexharri/website/posts/canvas-to-ascii.md

   <Scene2D scene="circle_raised" />
 </AsciiScene>

-Far sharper than before!
-The picked characters match the contour of the circle very well, producing a sharp edge.
+Much better than before!
+The picked characters follow the contour of the circle very well.

 ## Limits of a 2D shape vector

-Using two sampling circles -- one upper and one lower -- produces better result than the prior $1$-dimensional pixelated approach.
+Using two sampling circles -- one upper and one lower -- produces a much better result than the $1$-dimensional (pixelated) approach.
 However, it still fall short when trying to capture other aspects of a character's shape.

 For example, two circles don't capture the shape of characters that fall in the middle of the cell.
 Consider `-`: